Varp0s/Varp0s/README.md

 ## About me

-Hi there 👋.
 I am Varp0s, working in the field of cybersecurity and developing applications in this domain.
 Additionally, I enjoy giving back to the community by writing blog posts, giving talks, and sharing my ideas as open source.
 If I am not working on an application or library, it is likely that I am involved in significant projects.
 Stay tuned.
 "We are quietly on duty."